Louisa Parke Costin: Early life

 William Costin was a messenger for the Bank of Washington.
-Delphy was an enslaved spinner at Mansion House Farm at Mount Vernon.
+Philadelphia Delphy was an enslaved spinner at Mansion House Farm at Mount Vernon.
 She was the younger sister of Ona Judge, Martha Washington's personal maid, who escaped in 1796.
 Costin and Judge were married in 1800 and they moved to Washington, D.C. immediately after Martha Washington's death.

 When Martha Washington died, she left Delphy to her granddaughter Elizabeth Parke Custis Law.
 In 1807, Delphy and her two daughters Louisa and Ann were freed by Law's husband Thomas.

 All future children of the couple were born free.
-Costin had six siblings, all of whom were educated with white children in Capitol Hill.
+Louisa had six siblings, all of whom were educated with white children in Capitol Hill.
 Martha and Frances, the two younger daughters, completed their education in Baltimore at the Colored Convent.
 The family lived in a house on A Street in Capitol Hill that William had built in 1812.
 The Costins also took in four orphaned children.

 Career

 Although Washington, D.C. was a city of the South, schools were established to educate enslaved and free children.
 The first school in the city for African American children (called The Bell School) was established by Moses Liverpool, George Bell, and Nicholas Franklin.
-All three were freed slaves who could not read or right.
+All three were freed slaves who could not read or write.
 They hired a teacher for the school.
 Other pioneers for schools for African Americans included Maria Becraft, John F. Cook, Laura Parke Costin, and Mary Wormley.

 In an article about the history of colored public schools in Georgetown and Washington, D.C., recognizing specific pioneers including Costin, Professor Frederick A. P. Barnard states:

 Costin established a school for African American children in her father's house on Capitol Hill in 1823.
 She operated the school until 1831, when she died.
 Her mother also died that year.
 Her sister Martha opened the school again in 1832 after she had completed her education at a convent school in Baltimore.
 She operated the school until 1839.
 Throughout its operation, the school was always full.